proxmox/proxmox-backup/docs/storage.rst

 You can make the permission configuration of a datastore more fine-grained by setting permissions only on a specific namespace.

-To see a datastore you need permission that has at least one of `AUDIT`, `MODIFY`, `READ` or `BACKUP` privilege on any namespace it contains.
+To view a datastore, you need a permission that has at least an `AUDIT`, `MODIFY`, `READ` or `BACKUP` privilege on any namespace it contains.

-To create or delete a namespace you require the modify privilege on the parent namespace.
-So, to initially create namespaces you need to have a permission with a access role that includes the `MODIFY` privilege on the datastore itself.
+To create or delete a namespace, you require the modify privilege on the parent namespace.
+Thus, to initially create namespaces, you need to have a permission with an access role that includes the `MODIFY` privilege on the datastore itself.

-For backup groups the existing privilege rules still apply, you either need a powerful permission or be the owner of the backup group, nothing changed here.
+For backup groups, the existing privilege rules still apply.
+You either need a privileged enough permission or to be the owner of the backup group; nothing changed here.

 .. todo:: continue